Ariston-Elka Company History

 Frister & Rossmann became Germany's largest sewing machine manufacturer, a position it held until 1902.
 In 1925 the Company was taken over by Gritzner, who continued to produce machines under the Frister and Rossmann name.
 In circa 1870, the Company started exporting sewing machines to England, appointing an agent in London to act as the wholesaler.
 However, it wasn't until Hermann Loog took over the Agency from I. Nasch in 1876 that sales started to improve.
 Loog remained the Company's Agent until c1891 when he was replaced by S. Loewe, c1891 to c1898, followed by a W. Pierssene, c1899 to 1914 and, finally, O. Quitmann from1920 onwards.
 In addition to these Agents, Frister and Rossmann sewing machines were also sold by "...leading Drapers and Stores", one such being Harrods.
 Of course, it's not possible to say categorically that both companies belonged together or, indeed, if the Mr. Frister, is the person in both instances.
 However, it does see likely.

 The second lathe shown below - in green before its restoration and grey afterwards - must have been built between 1933 and 1945 and quite possibly made during WW2, for the Germany arm stamping into the right-hand side of the bed - sWA (Waffenamt) - suggests as much.
 Perhaps for grounds of secrecy there is also no name plate or any other company logo to be found.

-Interestingly, the lathe is similar to models from "Fischer" and "Ehrlich" lathes and it appears that the main castings might have been by the same manufacturers - the slide-rest assembly being almost identical.
+Interestingly, the lathe is similar to models from the makers "Fischer" and "Ehrlich" and it appears that the main castings might have been by the same manufacturer (or foundry) - the slide-rest assembly in particular being almost identical.